redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 where

 * `CollectionReady` type represents collection of secret from the service
-* `InjectionReady` type represents injection of secret into the application
+* `InjectionReady` type represents an injection of the secret into the application

 Conditions can have the following type, status and reason: